jclauneuro/snakemakehippo/README.md

-# Snakemake workflow: Zona Incerta Diffusion Parcellation
+# Snakemake workflow for SNSX32 hippocampal template creation.

 [![Snakemake](https://img.shields.io/badge/snakemake-≥3.12.0-brightgreen.svg)](https://snakemake.bitbucket.io)

-This is a Snakemake workflow for performing connectivity-based segmentation of the zona-incerta using probabilistic tractography.
+This is a Snakemake workflow for propagating hippocampal segmentations from Jordan Dekraker's AutoTop: https://github.com/jordandekraker/Hippocampal_AutoTop
-It requires pre-processed DWI and bedpost (e.g. from prepdwi), and makes use of transforms from ANTS buildtemplate on the SNSX32 dataset.
+It requires pre-processed T2SPACE data, and makes use of transforms from ANTS buildtemplate on the SNSX32 dataset.

 ## Authors

-* Ali Khan (@akhanf)
+* Jonathan C. Lau (@jclauneuro)

 ## Usage